 There are three types of workloads that you can deploy on Blaxel:

-- Functions: These are pieces of custom code that can be executed with specific arguments through an API endpoint.
-They represent the tools that an agent can use to interact with the environment.
+• MCP servers: These are pieces of custom code that can be executed with specific arguments generated by an agent.
+They represent the tools that an agent can use to interact with the environment, such as a private database or API.

-- When you deploy a function on Blaxel, you get a global endpoint to run the function in a sandboxed environment.
-It can retrieve integration connections in order to access private systems (such as a database).
+• When you deploy an MCP server on Blaxel, you get a global endpoint to connect to the server using WebSockets.
+The server runs in a sandboxed environment.

-This is a high-level representation, as ultimately an entire AI agent is simply just software, but Blaxel helps you design your agent in a future-proof way by breaking it down into a function, model API and agent logic.
+This is a high-level representation, as ultimately an AI agent is just software.
+Blaxel helps you design your agent in a future-proof way by breaking it down from a monolithic architecture into a functions-models-agents logic.

-Blaxel provides all the developer tools needed to build and run your agents throughout their lifecycle.
-When pushed to Blaxel, agents, models, and functions become available as single global endpoints.
-Blaxel lets you set the model APIs and tools an agent uses during development, but also executes those API and tool calls during agent runtime.
+Blaxel provides the developer tools needed to build and run agents throughout their entire lifecycle.
+Agents, models, and functions become available as single global endpoints when pushed to Blaxel’s infrastructure.
+Blaxel SDK also lets you connect to model APIs and tool servers when developing an agent, and triggers those API and tool call execution during agent runtime.
 You can manage your agents’ lifecycle across stages with revisions, in order to iterate on prompts and code, and ship and rollback as needed.

 Run your agent on Blaxel